|Direct||212 336 8116|

 Holly Pekowsky’s encyclopedic knowledge of trademark law and the technicalities, processes and precedents of the U.S. Trademark Office is the foundation for her singular and can-do approach to protecting and enforcing clients’ trademark rights.
-She has an unusual grasp of the peculiarities of the law that can, under the right circumstances, work in a client’s favor, and the creativity to challenge successfully the Trademark Office’s interpretation of its own rules as applied to her client’s specific circumstances.
+She has an unusual grasp of the peculiarities of the law, and the creativity to successfully challenge the Trademark Office’s rules as applied to her client’s specific circumstances.

-She has prosecuted hundreds of trademark applications, strategically managed trademark portfolios and defended and asserted clients’ rights in the Trademark Office and in court.
-She has repeatedly prevailed in the face of strong opposition arguments that a mark is not entitled to registration or protection.
+She works on all aspects of trademark law, including conducting trademark searches to clear marks, prosecuting trademark applications, and strategically managing trademark portfolios, as well as defending and asserting clients’ rights in the Trademark Office and in court, and UDRP web domain name disputes.
+She has repeatedly prevailed in the face of strong opposition.
 With a realistic view of what is possible, she acts purposefully and cost-effectively.

-Ms. Pekowsky has been involved in disputes concerning issues such as the family of marks doctrine, priority of use, keyword advertising, likelihood of confusion and secondary meaning surveys, and the sale of grey market and reconditioned products.
-She represents a diverse range of clients including luxury fashion brands, restaurateurs, online retailers and sellers of consumer electronics products.
+Ms. Pekowsky has been involved in disputes concerning issues such as the family of marks doctrine, the protectability of color as a trademark, keyword advertising, likelihood of confusion and secondary meaning surveys, and the sale of gray market and reconditioned products.
+She has represented a diverse range of clients including luxury fashion brands, restaurateurs, brick and mortar and online retailers and sellers of consumer electronics products.

-In addition to her involvement in litigations and proceedings before the Trademark Trial and Appeal Board, Ms. Pekowsky counsels clients on unfair competition, rights of publicity, celebrity endorsements, false advertising and copyright law, and negotiates licensing agreements.
+In addition to her involvement in litigations and proceedings before the Trademark Office, Ms. Pekowsky also counsels clients on trademark and false advertising issues for packaging and marketing materials, provides opinions regarding unfair competition, rights of publicity and copyright law, and negotiates numerous type of agreements, including sponsored research agreements and technology license agreements for medical universities and research institutions, work for hire agreements and coexistence agreements.